Online Reputation Management in 2024

 Online Reputation Management Tools

 When you’re searching for local services, chances are you are using Google.
-To help local businesses reach local customers, Google developed a product called Google My Business.
+To help local businesses reach local customers, Google developed a product called Google Business Profiles.
 It’s essentially a free profile Google creates based on information found on the internet or your website.
 Businesses can claim these profiles and keep them up to date with relevant information.

-The most critical feature of Google My Business?
+The most critical feature of Google Business Profiles?
 The reviews.
 Google understands the value of online reviews and makes sure to showcase this feedback in search results.
 Reviews even act as a ranking factor in local searches.
-With Google My Business you are able to manage and respond to reviews, share links to request reviews, and get notifications when a new review rolls in.
+With Google Business Profiles you are able to manage and respond to reviews, share links to request reviews, and get notifications when a new review rolls in.

 BrightLocal